haberdashPI/vscode-selection-utilities/README.md

 > [!WARNING] 🚧 under construction 🚧
 > The documentation for selection utilities is under construction.
 The [older docs](https://haberdashpi.github.io/vscode-selection-utilities/stable/README.html) are currently accurate, but are missing some new commands, and upcoming updates may change some of the names of commands and their arguments

 This extension provides a series of utilities for manipulating, saving and creating both single and multiple selections, many of which are inspired by [Kakoune](http://kakoune.org/).

 There are many commands, and they are designed to work together.
-They work well in conjunction with [ModalKeys](https://github.com/haberdashPI/vscode-modal-keys).
-In particular the [Larkin](https://haberdashpi.github.io/vscode-modal-keys/stable/presets/larkin.html) presets available in ModalKeys make extensive use of all features from this extension.
+They work well in conjunction with [Master Key](https://github.com/haberdashPI/vscode-master-key).
+In particular the Larkin presets available in Master Key make extensive use of all features from this extension.

-Because there are so many commands, and any given set of keybindings for this extension could easily overwrite existing bindings, there are no default keybindings; you will need to learn about commands you want to use and then customize them yourself for your own purpose.
+The easiest way to learn about Selection Utilities is to use it in conjection with Master Keys.
+Otherwise, because there are so many commands, and any given set of keybindings for this extension could easily overwrite existing bindings, there are no default keybindings; you will need to learn about commands you want to use and then customize them yourself for your own purpose.

 ## Commands